Jackie Robinson Stadium: History

 The stadium's "Steele Field" was dedicated in honor of the Steele Foundation on May 3, 2008, prior to a game against Arizona State, for its support of the stadium.
 The hitting facility at the stadium is named Jack and Rhodine Gifford Hitting Facility.
-Gifford played baseball at UCLA and graduated from its engineering school with a BSEE degree.
+Gifford played baseball at UCLA and graduated from its engineering school with a bachelor's degree in electrical engineering.
 He was a founder of Advanced Micro Devices and Maxim Integrated Products.